Skip to main content

 9. What costs are covered by the Scholarship Fund?

-Funds may be used for tuition, fees, supplies, textbooks, publications, lab fees, fees for on-line class access or any other costs deemed appropriate by the Scholarship Design Team.
+Funds may be used for tuition, fees, textbooks, publications, lab fees, fees for on-line class access or any other costs deemed appropriate by the Scholarship Design Team.
+Scholarship funds may also be used for a software subscription if the software is specifically required for the training.

-10. What if I want to request a scholarship for training from two or more different training organizations during the same application period or for training that starts the following year?
+10. What if I want to request a scholarship for training from two or more different training organizations during the same application period?

-Your scholarship award can be used to pay for trainings from one or more training organizations and for training that occurs in the current calendar year or occurs in the following calendar year ONLY IF you are able to register and have your trainings paid for in the year in which the award was given.
+Your scholarship award can be used to pay for trainings, from one or more training organizations, that occurs and is paid for in the current calendar year.

 11. Will the scholarship funds pay for costs required to take a professional exam for a certification or license?